George W. Layton House

 It is Late Victorian in style and is located at 2767 W. Gentile St.

 Its pattern book design has an "impressive program of East lake and Queen Anne ornamentation.
 The pattern Alien chose for this house is almost exactly the same as the one he used for the John Henry Layton house which is several miles east on West Gentile Street.
 The John H. Layton house has longer proportions, but in general massing it is the mirror image of the George W. Layton house."

-In 2019 it is billed as The Grand Victorian and is available for weddings and receptions, having apparently served as a wedding venue since 2002.
+In 2019 it was billed as The Grand Victorian and is available for weddings and receptions, having apparently served as a wedding venue since 2002.
 The venue includes a waterfall and bridge, despite the flat terrain.